A WHOLE NEW EXTERIOR MAKEOVER WITH CLASSICO AVORIO LIMEWASH AND FRESHLY UPDATED PAINT COLORS

 This faux window has always stumped me.
 I love the look of it, but could never figure out how to make it pop, until my sister suggested adding some hardware to it!
 I LOVE IT!!
 And have even had people ask me if the faux-window has always been there. 🙂 (Here’s the link for the Carriage Handles I bought) Affiliate link

 Thought I would make that faux window pop a little more.
-Look for the flower box plans in an upcoming post too!!
+You can find the flower box plans here!
+So easy to make and super inexpensive too!!

 And every home looks great with an American Flag!!
 Affiliate link

 If you are on the fence about limewashing your brick, I can’t recommend it enough!!
 Driving around town now, I’m constantly seeing past people’s natural brick and envisioning how amazing it would look limewashed!
-One of my best friends loved it so much and saw how easy it is, she’s currently limewashing her brick!
-It looks amazing!!!
-(Check back soon for the finished look, as I’ll be posting pictures as soon as she’s finished).
-But for now, here it is as a work in progress….
+One of my best friends loved it so much, she bought the materials and started on hers the next week….

 One more look at our BEFORE….